BBVA/kapow/docs/source/the_project/quickstart.rst

 Accessing via SSH to :samp:`External Host`
 ++++++++++++++++++++++++++++++++++++++++++

-If we choose this option then we need to create a user in the host and grant them access via :samp:`SSH` to :samp:`External Host` for every person that needs to check the :samp:status of `Internal host`.
+If we choose this option, then, for every person that needs to check the status of :samp:`Internal host`, we need to create a user in the ``Extarnal Host`` and grant them ``SSH`` access.

 Conclusion: **Not a good idea.**